 - For dividends paid, under the baseline and adverse scenarios, banks are required to apply a pay-out ratio based on their publicly declared projected dividend policies.
 If no dividend policy is available or documented, the bank shall apply the following rule: the pay-out ratio in the baseline should be the larger between 30% and the median of the observed pay-out ratios in profitable years over the last 5 years.
 In the adverse scenario, the same pay-out ratio as in the baseline scenario has to be assumed, unless the bank can provide evidence that it can deviate from this rule and the deviation is approved by the relevant competent authority.
-In both cases, a zero dividend is accepted if the bank is loss-making (paragraph 497). - If the projected CET1 ratio for a given year of the stress test horizon falls below the MDA trigger point in line with Article 141 of the CRD, banks are required to project reductions of distributions for the same year following some simplifying assumptions for the purpose of the stress test (paragraph 498). - A common tax rate of 30% has to be applied.
-The stock of existing DTAs and DTLs as of 31 December 2020 will not be recalculated according to the simplified tax rate.
+In both cases, a zero dividend is accepted if the bank is loss-making (paragraph 496). - If the projected CET1 ratio for a given year of the stress test horizon falls below the MDA trigger point in line with Article 141 of the CRD, banks are required to project reductions of distributions for the same year following some simplifying assumptions for the purpose of the stress test (paragraph 497). - For GSIIs, if the projected leverage ratio for a given year of the stress test horizon falls below the leverage ratio MDA trigger point as per 141b and 141c of the CRD, banks are required to project reductions of distributions for the same year following some simplifying assumptions for the purpose of the stress test (paragraph 498). - A common tax rate of 30% has to be applied.
+The stock of existing DTAs and DTLs as of 31 December 2022 will not be recalculated according to the simplified tax rate.
 Banks can use and create both DTAs that depend on future profitability and do not arise from temporary differences and DTAs that depend on future profitability and arise from temporary differences (for OCI only) during the stress test, subject to some simplifying assumptions.
 The creation of DTAs that do not rely on future profitability is not allowed.
-DTLs shall be kept constant during the stress test horizon (section 6.4.4). - Other operating income is capped at the 2020 value.
-The income related to operating leasing is subject to a minimum reduction of 10% with respect to the 2020 value in the adverse scenario (paragraph 515). - No impact is assumed for FX effects (except for 'NFCI' and 'Other remaining administrative expenses'), realised gains or losses on derecognition of financial assets and liabilities not measured at fair value through P&L, gains or losses on derecognition of non-financial assets, impairments on goodwill and negative goodwill (paragraphs 468, 512, 514, 517 and 519).
+DTLs shall be kept constant during the stress test horizon (section 6.4.4). - Other operating income is capped at the 2022 value.
+The income related to operating leasing is subject to a minimum reduction of 10% with respect to the 2022 value in the adverse scenario (paragraph 515). - No impact is assumed for FX effects (except for 'NFCI' and 'Other remaining administrative expenses'), realised gains or losses on derecognition of financial assets and liabilities not measured at fair value through P&L, gains or losses on derecognition of non-financial assets, impairments on goodwill and negative goodwill (paragraphs 466, 512, 514, 517 and 519).